phaustin/eosc211_students/wk08/lab_wk8/lab_wk8.md

 ### What to turn in

+1) define your posix_to_datetime in cell 2 (remove the exceptions in all fill-in cells)

+2) define your check_inputs and running_mean functions in cell 3

+3) define  your running_median function in cell 4

-Make sure your running_median function works when you test it by executing code roughly similar to the cell below for either the `aircraft` data set or the `temperture` dataset.
+Make sure your running_median function works when you test it by executing code roughly similar to the cell below for either the `aircraft` data set or the `temperature` dataset.
 We will run code similar to this, with a variety of window sizes and data sets.

 +++